Viktor Belenko: Life in the United States

-Belenko almost never appears in interviews.
-However, in a brief and informal bar interview in 2000 in which he posed for pictures and responded to questions, he said that he was happy in the United States.
-Belenko remarked in the interview that "[Americans] have tolerance regarding other people's opinion.
+Belenko almost never appeared in interviews during his life in the United States.
+He feared for his life until the day he died.
+However, in a brief and informal bar interview in 2000, he said that he was happy in the United States, remarking, "[Americans] have tolerance regarding other people's opinion.
 In certain cultures, if you do not accept the mainstream, you would be booted out or might disappear.
 Here we have people—you know, who hug trees, and people who want to cut them down—and they live side by side!"
+In this interview he also claimed that he visited Moscow but did not provide any evidence of his trip.